The Cambridge Autumnal 100 calendar event Enter this ride

 100km, 12.5 to 30kph (3h34m to 8h34m).
 800m of climbing.

-This is the third running of this lovely route around the meeting point of Cambridgeshire, Suffolk and Essex, climbing up onto the chalk hill range to the south of Cambridge and dancing gently through the valleys cut through by streams and brooks.
+This is the fourth running of this lovely route around the meeting point of Cambridgeshire, Suffolk and Essex, climbing up onto the chalk hill range to the south of Cambridge and dancing gently through the valleys cut through by streams and brooks.
 The scenery in October will be one vista after another of autumn at its finest — open fields, freshly ploughed and ready for over-wintering, interspersed with mature broad-leaf woodlands golden and shedding all around.
 Just beware leaf litter on the road if it's damp on the day.

 The route takes in a big loop via Great Thurlow, then to Thaxted; over the top through Debden to Saffron Walden for a bite to eat at the cyclist-friendly Bicicletta coffee con velo café-cum-bike-shop; and finally, after a couple of decent-sized climbs and an info control in Balsham, a long, 8km descent off the chalk ridge down to Fulbourn on the Cambridge plain.

 This is the perfect opportunity to give your winter steed a decent warm-up ride on what's a straigthtforward route with several decent opportunities to stop on the way.
 The lower minimum speed means you have 8 hours 34 minutes to complete the ride, so you would have to try really hard not to make it around in time!

 This will be a glorious ride, not too challenging, but still hard enough to bring a grin to your face.
 We'll be riding it on fixed-gear, our preferred all-year-round mount.

 Cambridge is 50 minutes from London by train and most East Anglia rail services also pass this way.
 Girton is also very accessible by car.
 There will be cake at the finish.